MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-04-Implement-CI-CD-pipeline.md

           run: databricks fs cp sample_sales.csv dbfs:/FileStore/sample_sales.csv --overwrite
      ```

-    This code will install and configure Databricks CLI, and copy the sample data from your repository to your workspace every time a commit is pushed or a pull request is merged.
+    The code above will install and configure Databricks CLI, and copy the sample data from your repository to your workspace.

 1. Name the workflow **CI_pipeline.yml** and select **Commit changes**.
 The pipeline will run automatically and you can check its status in the **Actions** tab.